simonlevine/clinical-longformer/README.md

 Here, we benchmark various Transformer-based encoders (BERT, RoBERTa, Longformer) on electronic health records data from the MIMIC-III data lake.
 We also benchmark our new pipeline against another novel pipeline developed in 2020 by Simon Levine and Jeremy Fisher, auto-icd-Transformers.
 - The x-transformer pipeline uses the state-of-the-art extreme multilabel classification with label clustering and PIFA-TFIDF features to amke good use of label descriptions.
 ICD code labels not only have 'ICD9_CODE' labels, but also 'LONG_TITLE' labels with rich semantic information.
-- However, this ignores the natural ICD hierarchy, hence this project.
+- However, this ignores the natural ICD hierarchy and uses existing encoders, hence this project.

-Though our pipeline can handle any category of ICU note events present in MIMIC, we focus on Discharge Summaries with ICD-9-CM and ICD-9-PCS codes as outputs.
-Data preprocessing scripts are included in this repository with novel logic to filter out administrative language and extraneous characters.

 We use base-BERT-uncased as a baseline transformer.
-We then try bio-clinical-BERT, biomed-RoBERTa, and finally our bespoke "Longformer" biomed-RoBERTa-4096-speedfix.
+We then try bio-clinical-BERT, biomed-RoBERTa, and finally our bespoke "Longformer" bioclinical-roberta-long.

 This latter model is simply allenAI's biomed-roberta with global attention, such that documents of up to 4096 token length are able to be used without truncation, a critical aspect of free-text EHR data).

-We choose not to pre-train the Longformer on MIMIC data as
+We pre-train the Longformer on MIMIC data for ~1000 epochs.
+This is not often done as:
 1) This is costly
-2) The corpus is likely not sufficient to have dramatic increases in performance, per AllenAI, and
+2) The corpus is likely not sufficient to have dramatic increases in performance, per AllenAI
-3) out focus is more on developing a good, new classifier head as high fidelity encoders are largely a solved/solvable issue.

 ## Transformers